rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 Generates release notes for a build or release. the file can be a format of your choice
 * Can be used on any type of Azure DevOps Agents (Windows, Mac or Linux)
 * For releases, uses same logic as Azure DevOps Release UI to work out the work items and commits/changesets associated with the release
+* 2.46.x onwards, adds tests to the list of items that can be displayed in Handlebar based templates
 * 2.34.x onwards, extends the PR functionality to check for any PRs associated with commits associated with the release - not this functionality is only usable using Handlebars based templates
 * 2.33.x onwards, allow limited functionality to list the PR associated with triggering of the build/release
 * 2.27.x onwards, thanks to the work of [KennethScott](https://github.com/KennethScott), adds support for [Handlbars](https://handlebarsjs.com/) based templates as well as the bespoke version used previously.